joaolemos/reactello/README.md

 # reactello
-A trello-like TODO list, made using react
+A trello-like TODO list and kanban board, made using react